blendaguedes-zz/blendaguedes/README.md

 ### Oi, I'm Blenda 👩🏻‍💻💪🐈‍⬛🪐🌖

 I’m a graduate student in Applied Computing and an **Astronomy** lover.
 My current research combines **Machine Learning** and **Gravitational Waves** simulation.
-I'm also working as Educational Consult.
+I'm also working as Educational Consultant.

 Besides that I have the goal to explorer 🔭 and create 💻 Data Science Projects.